 Under the terms of a management agreement, Renaissance Underwriting Managers, Ltd. ("RUM"), a wholly-owned subsidiary of RenaissanceRe, has contracted to provide all of the Company's management, underwriting, investment management and administrative functions, for which it is paid a fee that is a percentage of premium and a profit commission.
-Included in operational expenses are expenses of \$60.9 million (2020 - expenses of \$52.6 million), discussed in more detail below, and amounts due to affiliates at December 31, 2021 includes a receivable of \$16.9 million (2020 - payable of \$15.3 million) related to these services.
+Included in operational expenses are expenses of \$60.9 million (2021 - \$60.9 million), discussed in more detail below, and amounts due to affiliates at December 31, 2022 includes a receivable of \$21.6 million (2021 - \$16.9 million) related to these services.

-The Company incurred underwriting losses for the 2020 and 2021 underwriting year related to the occurrence of certain large catastrophe events and in accordance with the terms of the management agreement with RUM, the deferred profit commissions balance was decreased.
+The Company incurred underwriting losses for the 2022 and 2021 underwriting years related to the occurrence of certain large catastrophe events and, in accordance with the terms of the management agreement with RUM, the deferred profit commissions balance was decreased.
 The reduction in the deferred profit commissions, recorded through operational expenses, partially offset the impact of the large catastrophe events on the Company's results.
-Following the recording of the deferred profit commission as a reduction of the 2021 underwriting year losses, the amount of deferred profit commission reflected in amounts due to affiliates at December 31, 2021 was \$Nil (2020 - \$Nil).
+Following the recording of the deferred profit commission as a reduction of the 2021 underwriting year losses, the amount of deferred profit commission reflected in amounts due to affiliates at December 31, 2022 was \$Nil (2021 - \$Nil).
 To the extent the Company generates positive underwriting results in future underwriting years, resulting in a positive balance in deferred profit commission payable to RUM, such balance would be applied against deficits, should they occur, subject to a maximum dollar amount.
 In addition to the fees discussed above, the Company is required to reimburse RUM for other directly identifiable costs.
-For the years ended December 31, 2021 and 2020, no such directly identifiable costs were allocated to the Company.
+For the years ended December 31, 2022 and 2021, no such directly identifiable costs were allocated to the Company.